vereis/wacko/README.md

 ## Usage Instructions
 If you want to just built atop Wacko, you can simply perform a ```git clone``` of this repo and start building stuff!
 Otherwise you can pull Wacko as a dependency by adding it to your ```rebar.config``` file in a typical rebar3 project.

+For now, Wacko is best run via ```rebar3 shell```.
+While Wacko *can* be made into a release (or added as a dependency of a release) there are some relative path issues with Wacko's directory settings.
+This can be fixed by using absolute filepaths for the project_dir.

 By default, Wacko runs on port 8001 but this can be configured via sys.config as follows:

 ```erlang